chenjianjx/srb4j/README.md

 # Things the Backend Developers should Know

+## User Model

+1. Every user has a "source" property to indicate where this user is from. "local" means the user registers here, "facebook" means the user is created when he logged into the backend with a facebook account.
+2. source + email make up of a username, the business key.

-## How to create a business module
+## Create a business module

 A business module called "bbs" is already there to demonstrate how to develop biz logic in srb4j.
 You can create your own by referring to "bbs" code files: